John Jay High School (Cross River, New York): Mascot controversy

 John Jay High School formerly used the nickname Indians, with Chief Katonah as its mascot since its founding.
-In October 1989, after six months of discussion, the John Jay Campus Congress, a coalition of students, parents, and faculty, voted to abandon the Chied Katona mascot, claiming that the imagery, which included feathers, tomahawks, headdresses, and loin-cloth clad natives spearing buffalo, perpetuated negative stereotypes about Native Americans and created false associations of violence and savagery that were then applied as generalizations onto indigenous people as a group.
+In October 1989, after six months of discussion, the John Jay Campus Congress, a coalition of students, parents, and faculty, voted to abandon the Chief Katonah mascot, claiming that the imagery, which included feathers, tomahawks, headdresses, and loin-cloth clad natives spearing buffalo, perpetuated negative stereotypes about Native Americans and created false associations of violence and savagery that were then applied as generalizations onto indigenous people as a group.
 The decision was ultimately rejected, as the community was particularly swayed by a Cherokee faculty member who argued that the mascot was a means to honor the chief.
 The school principal at the time, John A. Chambers, also argued for the importance of maintaining tradition and school spirit, and the Indians remained intact.

 In December 2017, John Jay High School students conducted a poll to gauge opinions on the mascot's potential removal.
 Prior to the poll, numerous student and news publications posted articles surrounding the debate, either outlining an overview of the debate in general or articulating arguments against the maintenance of the current mascot on the grounds of cultural appropriation.
 These students cited cultural appropriation as harmful, claiming those who support the mascot trivialize historical oppression by claiming it “honors” Native Americans.
 Not only that, but arguments have been made that the presence of this mascot, as seen through the lens of cultural appropriation, enables privileged individuals to commercialize the stereotypical imagery, as seen through the numerous sweatshirts, caps, and athletic gear emblazoned with images of arrowheads or headdresses, but simultaneously remain prejudiced against those same individuals off whom they are profiting.
 Finally, student activists have cited that the use of an “Indian” as a mascot mirrors a larger-scale issue at hand: the district's lack of consciousness related to Native American history.
 Ultimately, despite these arguments, the results of the poll showed that 58% of students were in favor of keeping the mascot.